keycloakify/keycloakify/README.md

 ![keycloak_before](https://user-images.githubusercontent.com/6702424/108838381-dbbbcf80-75d3-11eb-8ae8-db41563ef9db.gif)

 When we redirected to Keycloak the user suffers from a harsh context switch.
-On je login/register pages the language is set back to default and the theme is different that the one on the app.

 Keycloak does offer a way to customize theses pages but it requires a lot of raw HTML/CSS hacking to reproduce the look and feel of a specific app.
 Not mentioning the maintenance cost of such an endeavour.

-Wouldn't it be great if we could just design the login and register pages as if they where part of our app while still letting Keycloak handle the heavy lifting of actually authenticating the users?
+Wouldn't it be great if we could just design the login and register pages as if they where part of our app?
 Here is `yarn add keycloakify` for you 🍸

 TODO: Insert video after.
 # How to use
 ## Setting up the build tool

 Add `keycloakify` to the dev dependencies of your project `npm install --save-dev keycloakify` or `yarn add --dev keycloakify`